 For an atmospheric ancient woodland location visit Wayland Wood near Watton, the alleged site of the ‘Babes in the Wood’ legend.

-Walking around the densely packed trees on a winter’s afternoon it’s easy to believe there’s some truth in the dark tale, though the reality is that the wood’s thickness is down to the traditional coppicing woodland management techniques used to benefit wildlife.
-The wood has a recorded history going back to the 10th century.
+Walking around the densely packed trees on a winter’s afternoon, it’s easy to believe there’s some truth in the dark tale, though the reality is that the dense woodland is down to the traditional coppice woodland management techniques used to benefit wildlife.
+The wood has a history of coppicing going back to the 10th century.

 Good numbers of common woodland birds are present, with more unusual residents including breeding nuthatch, marsh tit and bullfinch.
-The wood is excellent for invertebrates with more than 250 species of moths recorded.
+The wood is excellent for invertebrates with more than 250 species of moth recorded.

 Wayland Wood is the only site in Norfolk (and one of just a few in